gracelang/language/languageSpec/spec.md

 Fifth, types are evaluated and bound to their declarations.
-Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overridden in a subclass, can be overridden only by a new object with the same type.
+Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton-types)), then that constant, if overridden in a subclass, can be overridden only by another object with the same type.

 Finally, field initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the